yash251/substreams/docs/README.md

 ## How Does It Work?

-Visit the The following video covers how Substreams works in less than 2 minutes:
+Watch the following video and visit the [Getting Started](./new/explanation/getting-started.md) to learn more about how Substreams works.

 {% embed url="https://www.youtube.com/watch?v=gVqGCqKVM08" %}
 Get an overview of Substreams